JAForbes/sum-type/readme.md

 If we pass the wrong data structure into our composition, we will get a specific, helpful error message explaining what your type looked like and what that particular method was expecting.

-Your stack trace is going to be particularly legible because `static-sum-type` internally avoids point free composition.
+Your stack trace is going to be particularly legible because `stags` internally avoids point free composition.

-Every error that `static-sum-type` yields, is itself a transformation of a `static-sum-type`.
+Every error that `stags` yields, is itself a transformation of a `stags`.
 All the error types are documented in the [Errors section](#errors)

 #### Specification

-`static-sum-type` differentiates itself by documenting the internal structure used for types and instances of types.
+`stags` differentiates itself by documenting the internal structure used for types and instances of types.
 This allows you to create your own constructors/transformers in userland.
-You can store the exact output of a static-sum-type constructor in a `redux-store`, `localStorage` or even a `json` column in `postgres`.
+You can store the exact output of a stags constructor in a `redux-store`, `localStorage` or even a `json` column in `postgres`.

-`static-sum-type` does not care where your data came from, just that it adheres to a particular structure.
+`stags` does not care where your data came from, just that it adheres to a particular structure.

 #### Ecosystem

-Each module listed here adheres to the static-sum-type specification.
-That specification is defined at [static-sum-type/docs/spec.md](https://gitlab.com/JAForbes/static-sum-type/tree/master/docs/spec.md).
+Each module listed here adheres to the stags specification.
+That specification is defined at [stags/docs/spec.md](https://gitlab.com/JAForbes/stags/tree/master/docs/spec.md).

-- [superouter](https://gitlab.com/harth/superouter/) A Router that both exposes and internally uses static-sum-type to model route definitions, validation and more.
+- [superouter](https://gitlab.com/harth/superouter/) A Router that both exposes and internally uses stags to model route definitions, validation and more.

 #### Project Goals and Motivations